SonarSource/sonar-scanner-npm/README.md

 **Arguments**

 - `parameters` _Map_
-  - `serverUrl` _String_ (optional) The URL of the SonarQube server.
+  - `serverUrl` _String_ (optional) The URL of the SonarQube Server or Cloud host.
 Defaults to https://sonarcloud.io
-  - `token` _String_ (optional) The token used to connect to the SonarQube server v10+ or SonarCloud.
+  - `token` _String_ (optional) The token used to connect to the SonarQube Server v10+ or SonarQube Cloud.
 Empty by default.
   - `options` _Map_ (optional) Used to pass extra parameters for the analysis.
 See the [official documentation](http://redirect.sonarsource.com/doc/analysis-parameters.html) for more details.
 - `callback` _Function_ (optional)
   Callback (the execution of the analysis is asynchronous).